 Missed that promotion in your job?
 Probably, because you did not do enough to deserve it

 There is only so much one can blame on luck and fate.
 It is more in the choices we make in our life.
 We have the ability to make decisions in life for which we are morally responsible.
 Freewill is this ability to live as we wish; Conviction to execute what we intend to.
 It is a gift that we hardly acknowledge let alone appreciate.
 Until the point when we long for it.
-Fight for it and get a control on your life, and do not let the life control you.
-Any deed achieved through passion and freewill has a successful outcome.
+Fight for it and get control of your life, and do not let life control you.
+Any deed achieved through passion and free will has a successful outcome.

 Fate vs. Freewill

 On another note, maybe you did study consistently hard, but the professor just decided to punish his class by setting up an insurmountable question paper.
-Maybe you gave your 100% in your job and still ended up passed over for the promotion because of supreme ability of your competitor to be eternally on the good books of the decision maker.
+Maybe you gave your 100% in your job and still ended up passed over for the promotion because of the supreme ability of your competitor to be eternally on the good books of the decision-maker.

 This begs another question that burns within all of us: “I did everything I possibly can and yet how in the world did I miss on?”
-This is where we usually throw a “Hail Mary” and pass the blame on to Fate.
-Just like when you deliberately choose a route based on your experience, to avoid traffic and to reach your destination.
-Yet, you invariably end up in logjam because of a minor accident between an over enthusiastic biker and car driver.
+This is where we usually throw a “Hail Mary” and pass the blame on to fate.
+Just like when you deliberately choose a route based on your experience, to avoid traffic and reach your destination.
+Yet, you invariably end up in a logjam because of a minor accident between an over-enthusiastic biker and a car driver.
 This is fate.
 In spite of all our best efforts to diligently use freewill to manage a situation, we invariably end up facing the exact thing we wanted to avoid.

-We might not get what we want in life, but will always have a choice.
+We might not get what we want in life but will always have a choice.
 One constant, irrespective of how “lucky” or “unlucky” we are, there is always a choice and that is the beauty of fate.
-It always keeps us in a mirage that we control our life through our freewill while the truth cannot be farther than that.
-We can use our freewill only to reach up, hoping for the best outcome possible.
-On retrospective, life seems to be nothing but a delicate balance between fate and freewill.
+It always keeps us in a mirage that we control our lives through our freewill while the truth cannot be farther than that.
+We can use our free will only to reach up, hoping for the best outcome possible.
+In retrospect, life seems to be nothing but a delicate balance between fate and free will.
 We become unstoppable when we learn how to balance this and make the best out of it.

 Life is a delicate balance between fate and freewill.

-We, as humans (at least majority of us), are socially tuned in such a way that more the control and certainty, more comfortable we are.
+We, as humans (at least the majority of us), are socially tuned in such a way that more the control and certainty, the more comfortable we are.
 And therein lies the perennial answer to the question of why do people always conceive fate to be negative?
-On the contrary to the popular theory that “every one of us want things to happen in our favour and when it doesn’t, we shift the blame on fate” It is this inherent presence of sheer unpredictability and randomness cause an impending sense of sadness.
+On the contrary to the popular theory that “every one of us wants things to happen in our favor and when it doesn’t, we shift the blame on fate” It is this inherent presence of sheer unpredictability and randomness that causes an impending sense of sadness.

 The divine pre-ordination

 It has always been, do our best every single time and hope things fall in place.
-In a way, this also offers another perspective to a burning question that atheists always throw at theism, “If fate and freewill is what life is mostly about, then why God?”
+In a way, this also offers another perspective to a burning question that atheists always throw at theism.
+“If fate and freewill are what life is mostly about, then why God?”

 The devil (pun intended) is in the details.
 I’m not much of a religious person myself, but gazillion scientific studies have time and again proved that creating positive vibes significantly impacts our abilities.
 Praying is exactly for this.
-It is to synchronize ourselves with nature and instil positivity thereby sowing confidence within us to face adversities.
-This enables us to exercise our freewill in a more prudent way.
+It is to synchronize ourselves with nature and instill positivity thereby sowing confidence within us to face adversities.
+This enables us to exercise our free will in a more prudent way.
 Praying most certainly doesn’t mean delegating the almighty to do our dirty work.
-It is more like a consequence free steroid to boost up our decision making.
+It is more like a consequence-free steroid to boost up our decision-making.

 CONTROL: The differentiator